Nextomics/NextDenovo/doc/OPTION.md

 	[assemble_option]
 	minimap2_options_cns = -x ava-ont -t 8 -k17 -w17
 	                         # minimap2 options, used to find overlaps between corrected reads. (default: -k17 -w17)
+	minimap2_options_map = -x map-ont
+	                         # minimap2 options, used to map reads back to the assembly.
 	nextgraph_options = -a 1 # nextgraph options, see <a href="./UTILITY.md/#nextgraph">here</a> for details.
 </pre>